Rodney Cook Sr. Park

 Rodney Cook Sr. Park, is a 16 acre park in the Vine City neighborhood of Atlanta, adjacent to the Mercedes-Benz Stadium.
-It is named after the politician Rodney Mims Cook Sr. The park officially opened on 29 June 2021.
+It is named after the politician Rodney Mims Cook Sr. The park officially opened on June 29, 2021.

+History

 The park's construction was completed by a partnership among The Trust for Public Land, the City of Atlanta Department of Parks and Recreation, the City of Atlanta Department of Watershed Management, and the local community.

+A statue of politician and civil rights leader John Lewis, by sculptor Gregory Johnson is located in the park.
+The statue was unveiled on July 7, 2021, and Keisha Lance Bottoms and Andrew Young attended the opening ceremony.